To become a Border Force Officer and protect our border and our community, you must be:

 You must undergo the ABF Medical Assessment with a suitably qualified medical practitioner, contracted by the Department of Home Affairs, and receive certification that you have the minimum level of health required to safely carry out the duties of a Border Force Officer.

-You must also successfully complete the ABF’s Basic Fitness Assessment which will test your upper and lower body strength, core stability and aerobic capacity.
+You must also successfully complete the ABF’s Basic Fitness Assessment (BFA) which will test your upper and lower body strength, core stability and aerobic capacity.

 A number of our roles require increased medical, fitness and psychological standards.
 To be recruited to these roles, you will need to successfully complete a